gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 For week 2, complete **at least** 15 methods so that the corresponding tests pass and submit the exported project as described below.
 You can make the submission by **Sunday 8th July 21:00**.
 The more methods you can solve, the better are your prospects in the practical exams.

-Export the relevant part of the project to an archive file using the following steps:
+Export the relevant part of the project to an archive file using the following steps (video at https://www.youtube.com/watch?v=eeGrh_l5jp0),

 1. Select the project `COMP1010_source_codes_for_students` in the left panel so that it is highlighted in blue.
 2. Choose `File`